maidsafe/rfcs/text/0000-RDF-for-public-name-resolution/0000-RDF-for-public-name-resolution.md

 ## Drawbacks

-It changes the current DNS implementation, which will require updates to our libs and applications.
+It changes the current DNS implementation, which will require updates to our libraries.

 ## Alternatives